 Length: As it’s all about sawing, shorter blades aren’t able to get across wider/rounder continental loaves while longer blades can be more cumbersome.

 Balance/weight: You should be able to feel weight in the knife but it shouldn’t be heavy.
-Blade to handle balance is important but with a bread knife you want a heavier handle than blade to push and pull your sawing motion.
+Blade-to-handle balance is important, but with a bread knife, you want a heavier handle than blade to push and pull your sawing motion.

 Tang: The ‘tang’ is the part of the metal blade that becomes the handle.
-The strongest knives are full tang which means the blade and handle are forged from the same bit of metal, from tip to end, with the handle bolted on.
-Full tang is a sign of quality in general knife-making but not a deal breaker when it comes to choosing a bread knife.
+The strongest knives are full tang, which means the blade and handle are forged from the same bit of metal, from tip to end, with the handle bolted on.
+Full tang is a sign of quality in general knife-making but not a deal-breaker when it comes to choosing a bread knife.

-How we tested...
+How we tested bread knives

 We tested 15 easily available bread knives ranging from 20cm-26cm long.
-All the knives were tested on large fresh crusty loaves – tough on the outside but with a delicate, easy to squash interior.
+All the knives were tested on large, fresh crusty loaves – tough on the outside but with a delicate, easy to squash interior.
 First we tested how well they cut bread into thin slices.
 We then cut stacks of slices in half, looking out for any snagging or ripping, to see how the knives coped with the soft crumb.

 More on knives

-This review was last updated May 2017.
+This review was last updated August 2019.
 If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability please get in touch at email@example.com.